ssharoff/biberpy/README.md

   * Average sentence length
   * Type/token ratio

-In our Intellitext project (2011-2012) we have implemented these features in a [Web interface to corpora](http://corpus.leeds.ac.uk/it/) in Oerk, see:
+In our Intellitext project (2011-2012) we have implemented these features in a [Web interface to corpora](http://corpus.leeds.ac.uk/it/) in Perl, see:
 ```
 @inproceedings{wilson10paclic,
   title={Advanced corpus solutions for humanities researchers},